 I am convinced that the only effective way to tackle terrorism is firmly rooted in the respect of fundamental and human rights.

 On 17 November 2016, the Council of the European Union, the European Parliament and the European Commission concluded the so-called “trilogue“.
 This means that a political agreement was reached among the very few people representing the three institutions.
 Next, both the Council and the Parliament had to formally adopt the Directive.
 Amendments were possible, in theory.
-Indeed, there were some amendments tabled.
+Indeed, there were some amendments tabled at the European Parliament.
 However, their adoption in practice was close to impossible.
-The legislative process finalised in Brussels on 16 February 2017.
+The Parliament formally adopted the provisional agreement as its “first reading position” on 16 February 2017.
+The Council formally adopted the Directive on 7 March 2017.
 EU Member States will have to give meaning to vague and unclear wording when implementing the Directive.

 If the implementation is not done carefully, abuses to freedom of expression and privacy will be made in your Member State!